Szalbik/ReactBlog/README.md

 ## General info

-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The purpose of this project is to learn well react and redux.
+My motivation is to get a job as a Front-end developoer.
+As the time go I will add new feature to this project and learn new libraries.

 ## Screenshots